AckerlyXu/heima/articles/media-services/media-services-copying-existing-blob.md

 ---
-title: Copying blobs from a storage account into an Azure Media Services asset | Azure
+title: Copying blobs from a storage account into an Azure Media Services asset | Microsoft Docs
 description: This topic shows how to copy an existing blob into a Media Services Asset.
 The example uses Azure Media Services .NET SDK Extensions.
 services: media-services
 documentationcenter: ''
 author: Juliako